Hidden Paradise on Big Rideau Lake 4-season home/cottage

 This series of photos shows our waterfront, docks and other assets and water quality at various times of the year from early spring to late fall.

+What kind of waterfront experience do you want?
 Many of the small bays and shallower shorelines in the Rideau Lakes (and elsewhere) tend to be weedy.
 Algae can be a problem due to nutrient loading, especially in higher density developments and where shorelines have not been left natural.
 These problems are exacerbated as water levels drop throughout the summer and autumn.
 Many waterfronts that look OK in the spring are choked with weed, and algae in August.
 In some popular areas, shoals and other submerged hazards can complicate, limit or preclude boating and docking as the water level drops.

 Big Rideau Lake is the largest, cleanest, deepest and most open of the Rideau lakes… the most prime real estate and the best boating on the entire Rideau Canal System (a United Nations World Heritage Site) .
 There are countless islands and bays to explore, the longest navigational runs between lock stations, and the best variety of water-accessible dining, entertainment and shopping options.
 Our bay is on the Big Rideau Lake’s prized, rugged, beautiful north shore.
 The Lake is 300 feet deep at the mouth of our bay and there are large open stretches of deep water, often with dramatic, steep cliffs and shorelines.
 However, properties on these open, rugged, deep-water shores are subject to ice, wave, and wake damage to docks, boats, and shorelines, often requiring special docking systems, frequent repairs, and impeding boating on windy days.